Eastern Command (Pakistan): Logistical woes

-The underdeveloped state of the Bangladeshi communication infrastructures and the river system cutting through the plains was a formidable challenge to the movement of troops and supplies.
+The underdeveloped state of the eastern communication infrastructures and the river system cutting through the plains was a formidable challenge to the movement of troops and supplies.
 General Niazi had ordered the Pakistan army to live off the land because of logistical difficulties, and Maj.
 General A.O.
 Mittha (Quartermaster General, Pakistan Army) had recommended setting up river-transport battalions, cargo and tanker flotillas and increasing the number of helicopters in the province (none of which happened).
 Instead, the C-130 planes (which had played a crucial role during Operation Searchlight) were withdrawn from the province, diminishing the airlift capacity of the Pakistani forces further.
 The Mukti Bahini had sabotaged 231 bridges and 122 rail lines by November 1971 (thus diminishing transport capacity to 10 percent of normal), and complicated the delivery of the daily minimum 600 tons of supplies to the army units.

 The Eastern Command staff kept the plan unchanged after the review; Pakistani troop deployments were not altered after the July appraisal.
 Pakistani units were kept at the border with the intention to withdraw them towards Dhaka after a series of defensive battles.
 The Eastern Command completed a final revision of the plan in October 1971, after both generals (Gul Hassan and Hamid) had visited the province.

 Final plan: October 1971

 General Niazi (along with General Jamshed (GOC EPCAF), General Rahim (2IC Eastern Command), Brig.
-Bakir (COS Eastern Command), Rear Admiral Sharif and Air Commodore Inamul Haque Khan) reviewed the existing plan and updated it to factor in the manpower shortage, logistical difficulties, and the directive of the GHQ to defend every inch of East Pakistan.
+Bakir (COS 3 Corps), Rear Admiral Sharif and Air Commodore Inamul Haque Khan) reviewed the existing plan and updated it to factor in the manpower shortage, logistical difficulties, and the directive of the GHQ to defend every inch of East Pakistan.
 The initial assumptions were: